musicmrman99/limar/README.md

 ## Overview

-`vcs` has a veriety of sub-commands for different purposes:
+`vcs` has a variety of sub-commands for different purposes:

 | Usable? | In Dev? | Command        | Summary                                                         |
 |---------|---------|----------------|-----------------------------------------------------------------|